sratgh/CarND-Capstone/README.md

 # measured from the
 DISTANCE_START_DECELERATING = 180
 ```
-A remark: This behaviour of this node is made deterministic by adding a _self.loop()_-member function that is called periodically.
+A remark: This behaviour of this node is made as-deterministic-as-possible by adding a _self.loop()_-member function that is called periodically.
 Although the images are published in a non-deterministic fashion, detection is running at a frequency defined by TRAFFIC_LIGHT_DETECTION_UPDATE_FREQUENCY.

 ### Path planning: The _waypoint_updater_ - Package